 The majority of states set their own minimum wage for tipped employees that is above the federal rate of $2.13:

 If your state sets its own minimum cash wage, there may be some additional state rules to keep in mind.
 For example, your state might:

 - Allow a tip credit if the employee’s combined hourly wage and tips is a certain amount more than the applicable minimum wage (e.g., Hawaii)

 - Only apply the state law to employers with a certain number of employees (e.g., West Virginia)

-- Only apply to employees over a certain age (e.g., Wisconsin)
+- Only apply the law to employees over a certain age (e.g., Wisconsin)

 Want to know how much you must pay tipped employees?
 Use the chart below to find out.

 States with an * by their name do not allow a separate minimum wage for tipped employees.
-This amount is the same minimum wage you must provide to your non-tipped employees, too.
+The amount listed is the same minimum wage you must provide to your non-tipped employees.

 |State||Tipped Minimum Wage|

 $15.00 (Employers with 26 or more employees)

 $6.38 (Employees who work in a hotel or restaurant)